anandakbari/QuoteMaster/README.md

-# QuoteMaster - Daily Wisdom Appsfdf
+# QuoteMaster - Daily Wisdom Appsfdfdgdfg

 A Flutter application that displays daily quotes and allows users to save their favorites.
 This project implements the design from the provided SVG mockup.